 All Texas Tech University departments with state vehicles (new and previously owned), regardless of source of funds used to purchase the vehicle, are required to provide Vehicle Fleet Management with monthly vehicle use reports, as mandated in Government Code, Section 2203.001.
 The Vehicle Use Report logs are to be retained in the vehicle.
 Refer to OP 80.07, Vehicle Fleet Management Program, for additional vehicle fleet management guidelines.

 Selection of vehicles should be made based upon the intended purpose.

-The university has access to several contracts for the purchase of certain types of motor vehicles.
-Departments may utilize state contracts, cooperative contracts, or General Services Administration contracts for the purchase or vehicles.
-If the department seeks to obtain a vehicle that is not available on contract, then a formal bid process will be required.
-The requesting department should contact the appropriate purchaser in Procurement Services at 742-3844 for guidance on preparation of vehicle specifications and the use and availability of contracts.
+The university has access to several pricing contracts for the purchase of motor vehicles.
+Departments may utilize state contracts, cooperative contracts, or General Services Administration contracts for the purchase of vehicles.
+If the department seeks to obtain a vehicle that is not available on a pricing contract, then a formal bid process will be required.
+The requesting department shall contact the appropriate purchaser in Procurement Services at 806.742.3844 for guidance on preparation of vehicle specifications and the use and availability of contracts.
 There is a vehicle purchase "how to" guide available on the Procurement Services website: http://www.depts.ttu.edu/procurement/resources/how-to-guides/documents/purchasing/procurement-vehicles-20150223.pdf

 04 Audit Services